sraboy/MishMash/osdev/barebones/readme.md

 # Run

-In my VirtualBox VM (amd64 Debian guest on amd64 Win10 host), it's still possible to run qemu:
+In my VirtualBox VM (amd64 Debian guest on amd64 Win10 host), it's still possible to run QEMU:

 `qemu-system-i386 -kernel myos.bin`

 If that's the case, GRUB isn't needed.
-Otherwise, see the tutorial for building an ISO and booting that with qemu.
+Otherwise, see the tutorial for building an ISO and booting that with QEMU.

+WARNING: If you click in the QEMU window, it will capture your mouse.
+VirtualBox's default host key is CTRL+ALT, just like QEMU's.
+If you get your mouse stuck, simply change your host key to CTRL+Shift or something so CTRL+ALT can actually be passed to QEMU.